VIELITE/Davincii2023_writeups/OwnerpwnedWU.md

 # Davinci ctf 2023 : ownerpwned[337pts]

-challange was worth 337pts with 33 solves,And we was top 3 for first solves
+challange was worth 337pts with 33 solves,And I was top 3 first solver

 **writeup**